-Abbey Primary School Admission Arrangements 2023-24
+Abbey Primary School Admission Arrangements (2025-26)

-Abbey Primary School ADMISSION ARRANGEMENTS POLICY (2023-2024)
+Abbey Primary School ADMISSIONS POLICY AND ARRANGEMENTS (2025-2026)

-The published admission number is 60 pupils.
+The published admission number (PAN) is 60 pupils.

-Admission arrangements means the overall procedure, practice, criteria, and supplementary information used in deciding on the allocation of school places.
-This document sets out the admission arrangements for Abbey Primary School.
+Admission arrangements are the procedure, practice, oversubscription criteria, and supplementary information used in deciding on the allocation of school places.
+This document sets out the admission arrangements for Abbey Primary School for the academic year 2025-2026.

-The Believe Academy Trust is the overall Admission Authority for Abbey Primary School, this is in accordance with paragraph 11 of the School Admissions Code 2021.
+Abbey Primary School is part of ONE Academy Trust.
+ONE Academy Trust is the Admission Authority for Abbey Primary School.
+This is in accordance with paragraph 11 of the School Admissions Code 2021.
+As an academy, we are required to set and publish our own admissions criteria.
+Admission applications are managed through the Nottinghamshire Coordinated Admissions Scheme.

-All applications for places are made on the applicants home local authority application form.
-In the majority of cases, this will be the Nottinghamshire County (the local authority) common application form which is available from the local authority.
-Although the Governing Body has responsibility for deciding admissions, under law the local authority will co-ordinate all admissions in its area and communication of decisions will be made to parents within specified timeframes.
+All applications for places must be made on the applicant's home local authority application form.
+In the majority of cases, this will be the Nottinghamshire County Council (NCC) common application form which is available from the local authority's website here or on request.
+Although the governing body has responsibility for deciding admissions under law, the local authority will co-ordinate all admissions in its area.
+Communication of decisions will be made to parents by the local authority within specified timeframes.